DHI/modelskill/_sources/vision.rst.txt

 Scope
 *****

-`fmskill <https://github.com/DHI/fmskill>`_ wants to balance general and specific needs:
+`FMskill <https://github.com/DHI/fmskill>`_ wants to balance general and specific needs:

 * It should be general enough to cover >90% of MIKE FM simulations
 * But specific enough to be useful